cl2112/liri-node-app/README.md

 		node liri.js [command] [parameter]

-- In place of the [command] block, you can type in the action you would like LIRI to execute.
+- In place of the [command] block, you can type in the action you would like LIRI to execute. (with out brackets)

 	- The actions are: